bobbidarcy/Midterm-Project/README.md

 # My Interests

-Some of my interess and hobbies include:
+Some of my interests and hobbies include:
 * Yoga
 * Reading
 * Spending time outdoors